-A pet passport lists the different treatments your pet has had, this is because some treatments are required for travel to certain countries.
-You can get a pet passport from certain vets in EU countries and the other countries the UK accepts pet passports from.
-If your vet doesn’t specialise in pet passports, you can ask them for the nearest vet that does, or you can contact the Animal and Plant Health Agency.
+A pet passport lists the different treatments your cat has had, this is because some treatments are required for travel to certain countries.
+You can get a cat passport from certain vets in EU countries and the other countries the UK accepts pet passports from.
+If your vet doesn’t specialise in pet passports, you can ask them for the nearest vet that does, or you can contact the Animal and Plant Health Agency (APHA).
 Alternatively, PetAir can take care of the whole travel process for you.
 Being owned & run by vets we can take care of all the paperwork required for your cat to travel.

 To be issued a pet passport you’ll need your cat, it’s identity and vaccination records and any rabies blood test results (if necessary).
 The passport is only valid if you meet the entry requirements.

 Before you travel you should check the following sections are filled in on your pet passport:

 - Details of ownership – This must be signed by you.

 - Marking or identification of your cat